paramaggarwal/blog/content/fix-it-once/index.md

 ---
-title: "Fix It Once"
+title: 'Fix It Once'
-description: "A person fixing issues is generally valued more than someone who is anticipating them before hand — or better — anticipating them early enough to not introduce them into the system itself.
-It’s…"
+description: 'A person fixing issues is generally valued more than someone who is anticipating them before hand — or better — anticipating them early enough to not introduce them into the system itself.
+It’s…'
-date: "2017-01-28T13:05:51.268Z"
+date: '2017-01-28T13:05:51.268Z'
 categories:
   - Entrepreneurship
   - Design Thinking
   - Software Development